mojaloop/documentation/deployment-guide/README.md

    ```

 8. Test system health in your browser after installation.
 This will only work if you have an active helm chart deployment running.

+   _Note: This is only applicable for local deployments_

    **ml-api-adapter** health test:
    ```